Angular momentum operator: Angular momentum as the generator of rotations

+where exp is matrix exponential.
+The existence of the generator is guaranteed by the Stone's theorem on one-parameter unitary groups.

 In simpler terms, the total angular momentum operator characterizes how a quantum system is changed when it is rotated.
 The relationship between angular momentum operators and rotation operators is the same as the relationship between Lie algebras and Lie groups in mathematics, as discussed further below.